What is MART?

 Maintenance and Reliever Therapy (MART) is an asthma treatment plan where you use one combination inhaler instead of two separate preventer and reliever inhalers.

-But not all combination inhalers can be used for MART, only those with an inhaled steroid and a bronchodilator medicine called formoterol.
+Not all combination inhalers can be used for MART, only those with an inhaled steroid and a long-acting bronchodilator (LABA) medicine called formoterol.

 If you’re not sure which kind of combination inhaler you’re using, speak to your GP, asthma nurse or pharmacist.